 Jack and Jill Whiting, Holiday dinners and gifts

-On the fourth Tuesday of every month from 5:15 – 7:00 St. Andrew’s prepares and serves dinner for those in need at the Salvation Army in Framingham.
+On the fourth Tuesday of every month from 5:15 – 7:00 St. Andrew’s prepares and serves dinner for those in need in Framingham.
 We prepare a casserole and salad at home (recipe provided!) and deliver and serve 40-80 meals.
 You can just prepare the meal or just serve or do both.
 This ministry takes only a few hours and is a wonderful opportunity for families to work together to help the less fortunate.

 To sign up to help make or serve meals, go to Sign Up.